Q&A Strategies & Defense

 Stand firm when:

-- You have clear reasoning tied to specific requirements
+- Clear reasoning ties directly to specific requirements

-- The judge’s challenge does not introduce new information — they are testing your conviction
+- The judge’s challenge introduces no new information; they are testing conviction

-- Your approach is well-established best practice for the specific scenario
+- The approach is well-established best practice for this specific scenario

-- You can cite specific platform capabilities or limitations that support your choice
+- Specific platform capabilities or limitations support the choice

 How to stand firm gracefully: